aaront080/e-commerce-back-end-site/README.md

 ## Description

-This application allows users to quickly and easily maintain track of their employees, the employee roles, salaries, and employee managers.
+In this project we will create a working e-commernce backend using object-relational mapping.

-The user of this application is able to view a database of employee information from the command line interface.
-The user is also able to update employee information using the command line interface.
-This application is a simple way for businesses to maintain employee records and salary information.
+We will utilizing an Express.js API and code it to use Sequelize to interface with a MySQL database.
+This application will is not currently deloyed but we can check the functionality using the insomnia platform.

 ## Installation

-The employee tracker application can be accessed by cloning down the files from GitHub.
-The user will then need to install the necessary dependecies and run node index.js from the command line.
+This e-commerce backend application can be accessed by cloning down the files from this GitHub.
+The user will then need to install the necessary dependecies and run node server.js from the command line.
+User will also need to initialize the database and seed it.

 ## Usage
 ![GET request2](https://github.com/aaront080/e-commerce-back-end-site/assets/143736506/39530ce8-a9b3-4ba2-bb78-6a5632f4edfb)